-- Not seeing the potential of their writing beyond the book.
+- Not realizing the potential of their writing beyond the book.

-- Approaching writing projects in ways that do not work for, or empower, them.
+- Approaching writing in ways that neither work for, nor empower, them.

-Thankfully, #StrongWomenWrite has been well-received by women and men.
-And continues to grow as we connect, challenge, and engage women on- and offline.
+Thankfully, #StrongWomenWrite has been well-received by women and men whom we connect, challenge, and engage both on- and offline.

-If you’re a female author, I hope you find we are not your typical writing group, our topics and approach refreshing, and a supportive sisterhood to challenges your notion of impossible.
+If you’re a female author, I hope you find we are not your typical writing group, our events and approach refreshing, and a supportive sisterhood to challenge what you consider impossible.

 To your journey!
 No two are the same.